MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 The apps built with JavaScript have the following advantages:

 * App comes with its own UI and UX capabilities that are rich and user friendly.
-* Provides quick upgrades to existing apps.
+* Provides quick upgrades to the existing apps.
 * Distributes apps on multiple platforms, such as Android and iOS.
-* Compatible for creating an app with existing APIs.
+* Compatible for creating an app with the existing APIs.

 Teams Toolkit in Visual Studio Code supports building the following apps using JavaScript or TypeScript:

 * Tab app: Your tab app can have web-based content, you can have a custom tab for your web content in Teams or add Teams-specific functionality to your web content.
-* Bot app: Bots can be chat bot or conversational bot that allows you to do simple and repetitive tasks like customer service or support staff.
+* Bot app: Bot can be chatbot or conversational bot that allows you to do simple and repetitive tasks such as customer service or support staff.
 * Notification bot: You can send messages in Teams channel or group or personal chat by Notification bots with HTTP request.
 * Command bot: You can automate repetitive tasks using command bot.
-Command bots help you to answers simple queries or commands sent in chats.
+Command bot helps you to respond simple queries or commands sent in chats.
-* Message extensions: You can interact with your web service through buttons and forms.
-Capability provided by message extension.
+* Message extensions: You can interact with your web service through buttons and forms in the Microsoft Teams client.

 ### Create your Teams app using SPFx

-Teams Toolkit in Visual Studio Code allows you to create tab apps using SPFx.
-These apps have the following advantages:
+Teams Toolkit in Visual Studio Code allows you to create tab app using SPFx.
+This app has the following advantages:

 * Provides you easy integration with data residing in SharePoint to your Teams.
-* You can integrate your SPFx solution with your business APIs secured with Microsoft Azure Active Directory (Azure AD).
+* Integrates your SPFx solution with your business APIs secured with Microsoft Azure Active Directory (Azure AD).
 * Gives you Accesses to various open-source tools.
 * Creates for your powerful applications that can deliver a great UX.
 * Integrates with other Microsoft (Office) 365 workloads easily.